axetroy/dedust/README.md

 // Use skip for large directories you want to occasionally clean
 // Use ignore for directories you never want to touch const result = await executeCleanup(dsl, "/path/to/project", {
 	skip: ["node_modules", "build"], // Can be matched if explicitly targeted
-  ignore: [".git", "*.keep"]        // Never matched under any circumstances });
+	ignore: [".git", "*.keep"], // Never matched under any circumstances });
 ```